tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Mesos Marathon

 The Mesos Marathon plug-in uses the Marathon REST API to interact with and manipulate applications and tasks within a Marathon instance.
+Available Steps

 ---